edvinand/nRF52_peripherals_tutorial/README.md

 - We only need one channel.
 - The second element of the pins array should be set to `APP_PWM_NOPIN`.
 - The period of the PWM pulse should be 20ms.
-3. The struct must be passed as an input to the [app_pwm_init](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.sdk5.v15.3.0%2Fgroup__app__pwm.html&anchor=gae3b3e1d5404fd776bbf7bf22224b4b0d) functino which initializes the PWM library.
+3. The struct must be passed as an input to the [app_pwm_init](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.sdk5.v15.3.0%2Fgroup__app__pwm.html&anchor=gae3b3e1d5404fd776bbf7bf22224b4b0d) function which initializes the PWM library.
 After initializing the PWM library you have to enable the PWM instance by calling [app_pwm_enable](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.sdk5.v15.3.0%2Fgroup__app__pwm.html&anchor=ga94f5d824afec86aff163f7cccedaa436).
 Hints:
 - We do not need to provide an event handler function, i.e. you can pass NULL instead of a function pointer.
 - Make sure that you add `pwm_init()`to the `main()`function before the while loop.